 Due to local prevailing conditions, these dive sites are only open to divers seasonally from October to May.
 It remains a beautiful area to visit outside of this time, but you are not guaranteed to be able to dive every day though the dive centres remain operational.
 From May, the seasonal monsoon creates a phenomenon called the 'khareef', bringing in moisture rich winds turning the beautifully barren desert plateaux and gullies verdant green.

 Mirbat & Salalah Dive sites

-Extra Divers run an excellent dive operation from two bases; one based at the Mirbat Marriot set on a remote stretch of coastline, and the other at the Salalah Crowne Plaza, close to Salalah town itself.
-The location of the majority of the dive sites means clients are best based at the Mirbat Marriot resort, where sites are accessed from the shore by jeep, or by Extra Divers’ fast dive boats.
+Extra Divers run an excellent dive operation from the Wyndham Garden Resort Mirbat set on a remote stretch of coastline around 45 minutes from Salalah.
+This area is blseed with a range of good dive sites that are accessed from the shore by jeep, or by Extra Divers’ fast dive boats.
 Many of the potential sites accessed by boat are yet to be discovered, offering something for the more adventurous experienced diver, as most diving has been conducted from the shore until this point.